CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Only 3 dictations of previewed material, so the final is 20wpm above the initial.
 More will be necessary if material is not previewed.

-## Beginning Swem's Systematic Speed Course
+## Starting Swem's Systematic Speed Course

 **Comparison of Cricket's Course for Beginners to Swem's Course for Advanced Writers**